-The Joint Commission has developed a new Disease-Specific Care Advanced Certification Program for Comprehensive Stroke Centers (CSC) in collaboration with the American Heart Association and the American Stroke Association.
+The Joint Commission's Disease-Specific Care Advanced Certification Program for Comprehensive Stroke Centers (CSC) was developed in collaboration with the American Heart Association and the American Stroke Association.
 The CSC requirements are rigorous and will require additional technology and resources when compared to Advanced Certification for Primary Stroke Centers (PSC).

 Organizations seeking certification as a Comprehensive Stroke Center must meet all of the general eligibility requirements for Disease-Specific Care certification:

 The program is in the United States, or operated by the US government or under a charter of the US Congress.

 The program is provided within a Joint Commission accredited organization.

 The program must have served a designated minimum number of patients (for CSC volume requirements, see below).

 The program uses a standardized method of delivering clinical care based on clinical practice guidelines and/or evidence-based practice.

 The program uses performance measurement to improve its performance over time.